Big Hunting knives are traditionally designed for cutting rather than stabbing, and usually have a single sharpened edge, right?

 There are ridges on the top and bottom of the handle to improve traction in all circumstances.
 This handle is large, even someone with large hands should find it comfortable.

 Overall: The Overall length is probably over 8 inches; blade width is close to 2 inches at it's widest.
-It's a bit too large to carry but again if you're looking for big hunting knives then it shouldn't pe considered as a con, right?
+It's a bit too large to carry but again if you're looking for big and strong hunting knives then it shouldn't be considered as a con, right?

 3. Gerber StrongArm